brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 I arrived in Buenos Aires a few days early and stayed in a hostel.
 This gave me time to settle in, do a bike tour, wander the markets, and enjoy St. Patrick's Day.
 After weeks on the move it felt nice to slow down before this trip began.
 When the time came, I moved to the five-star Alvear Icon hotel, where all of us runners looked a little out of place.

 It was easily the fanciest hotel I had ever stayed in.
-There was a short group jog for us to meet each other where I chatted to Nick, a mountaineer, triathlete, and award winning journalist who's been published in National Geographic.
+There was a short group jog for us to meet each other where I chatted to Nick, a mountaineer, triathlete, and award-winning journalist who's been published in National Geographic.
 I also chatted with some of the race organisers like Ann, Tinny, and Paul who was the expedition doctor.
 That evening some of us lazed in the pool, so relaxed you'd forget what's to come.

 <p align="center" width="100%">
     <img width="400" src="/images/ant15.jpeg">
 </p>

 The following day we toured Buenos Aires in a convoy of buses, where I was lucky enough to have sat beside John.
 This trip is full of impressive people, but none more so than him.
 He recently placed top five in all six World Marathon Majors, running sub-three hours in every one.
-He held the UK marathon record for over 65 year olds, ran a 100 miler, and finished the Marathon de Sables.
+He held the UK over-65 marathon record, ran a 100 miler, and finished the Marathon de Sables.
 It seemed everyone I spoke to had an inspiring story, but John spoke so casually you could almost miss his.

 That evening we had our race registration (the t-shirts were cool), followed by welcome cocktails and a ballroom dinner.
 It felt unique to be at a formal event, but surrounded by such outdoorsy people and stories.
 It was here I realised this expedition is a lot more about the people than the race itself.
 The organisers gave presentations on what was to come, and we all drank a bit too much free wine.
 The day after was a rest day to explore, so no real harm done.